-Dhruv Pateder, MD, specializes in all aspects of spinal surgery, ranging from complex scoliosis surgery to newer muscle sparing minimally invasive procedures.
-Dual-trained in both neurosurgery and orthopaedic spinal surgery, he is proud to provide personalized care to patients at Town Center Orthopaedic Associates in Reston and Centreville, Virginia.
+Dr. Dhruv Pateder specializes in Neurosurgery, Orthopedics, and Minimally Invasive Spine Surgery at Town Center Orthopaedics in Ashburn, Centreville, and Reston.
+Dr. Pateder specializes in all aspects of spinal surgery, ranging from complex scoliosis surgery to newer, muscle-sparing, minimally invasive procedures, disc replacement, and robotic procedures.
+Dual-trained in both neurosurgery and orthopedic spinal surgery, he is proud to provide personalized care to patients at Town Center Orthopaedics.

-Dr. Pateder completed his residency training in orthopaedic surgery at the Johns Hopkins Hospital in Baltimore, Maryland, followed by a combined neurosurgery and orthopaedic spine surgery fellowship at the Cleveland Clinic in Cleveland, Ohio.
-After completing his fellowship, he worked as an attending spine surgeon at the world-renowned Steadman Hawkins Clinic in Vail, Colorado.
-There, he cared for many professional athletes and members of the United States Ski Team.
+Dr. Pateder completed his residency training in orthopaedic surgery at the Johns Hopkins Hospital in Baltimore, MD, followed by a combined neurosurgery and orthopaedic spine surgery fellowship at the Cleveland Clinic in Cleveland, OH.
+After completing his fellowship, he worked as an attending spine surgeon at the world-renowned Steadman-Hawkins Clinic in Vail, CO.
+There, he cared for many professional athletes and members of the U.S. Ski Team.

 He has done extensive research in the field of spine surgery, particularly in the treatment of scoliosis.
 Dr. Pateder’s work has been presented at multiple national and international meetings, and his research has resulted in the publication of numerous scientific articles and book chapters.
 He has won multiple awards for both his clinical work and his research.

-Dr. Pateder has also served as an instructor for other spinal surgeons wishing to learn advanced techniques in scoliosis surgery and minimally invasive decompressions and fusion procedures.
-In addition, he is involved in the design and improvement of instruments used during spinal surgery.
+Dr. Pateder has also served as an instructor for other spinal surgeons wishing to learn advanced techniques in scoliosis surgery and minimally invasive decompression and fusion procedures.
+He is also involved in the design and improvement of instruments used during spinal surgery.

-While Dr. Pateder is a spinal surgery specialist, he works closely with different orthopaedic specialists at Town Center Orthopaedic Associates.
-Many problems with other parts of the body, such as the hip, knee, shoulder, can often be related to spinal problems as well.
-In these cases, the best patient care can be provided by physicians who work together as a team so that communication and treatment can be planned more efficiently.
+Dr. Pateder works closely with different orthopedic specialists at Town Center Orthopaedic Associates.
+Many problems with other parts of the body, such as the hip, knee, or shoulder, can often be related to spinal problems, as well.
+In these cases, the best patient care is from physicians who work together as a team so that communication and treatment can be planned more efficiently.

 For more information about Dr. Pateder, please visit his personal website here